BalLab/streamzero-site/content/en/docs/fx/Developer_Guide/Logging_and_Monitoring.md

 ## Checking Logs

-StreamZero Logs are in logstash format.
+{{< param replacables.brand_name  >}} Logs are in logstash format.
 The logs can be aggregated from the application by using the ferris_cli library.

 The following is a sample log entry with extended descriptions below.